leilin1995/SeisGAN-Improving-Seismic-Image-Resolution-and-Reducing-Noise/README.md

 # SeisGAN: Improving Seismic Image Resolution and Reducing Noise Using a Generative Adversarial Network
 An application of generative adversarial networks to seismic data processing (resolution ehancement and denoising).
-This is a repository for the paper "SeisGAN: Improving Seismic Image Resolution and Reducing Noise Using a Generative Adversarial Network" (submit to GJI).
+This is a repository for the paper "SeisGAN: Improving Seismic Image Resolution and Reducing Noise Using a Generative Adversarial Network" (submit to "Computers and Geosciences").

 ## Example